Kong/ngx_wasm_module/docs/PROXY_WASM.md

     - `on_http_response_body` (to enable body buffering)
     - `on_http_call_response`

+3. When making a dispatch call, a valid IP address or hostname must be given to `dispatch_http_call`.
+This is in contrast to Envoy's implementation in which a configured cluster name must be given.

-3. The "queue" shared memory implementation does not implement an automatic eviction mechanism when the allocated memory slab is full:
+4. The "queue" shared memory implementation does not implement an automatic eviction mechanism when the allocated memory slab is full:
     - `proxy_enqueue_shared_queue`